arthursw/wetlands/docs/advanced_example.md

 ### Execute a Custom Script in the Environment

-Instead of `env.launch()`, we use `env.executeCommands()`.
+Instead of [`env.launch()`][cema.environment.Environment.launch], we use [`env.executeCommands()`][cema.environment.Environment.executeCommands].
 This method allows us to run arbitrary shell commands within the activated environment.
-Here, we execute a specific Python script (`advanced_example_module.py`) using `python -u` (unbuffered output, important for reading stdout line-by-line immediately).
+Here, we execute a specific Python script ([`advanced_example_module.py`](https://github.com/arthursw/cema/blob/main/examples/advanced_example_module.py)) using `python -u` (unbuffered output, important for reading stdout line-by-line immediately).
 We capture the `Popen` object for the launched process.
 We also redirect stderr to stdout for easier log capture.

 ```python
 print("Executing advanced_example_module.py in environment...")